sebelga/gstore-node-docs/queries/google-cloud-queries.md

     /* {boolean}. -- optional.
 Default: false
        Adds a "__key" property to the entity data with the complete Key from the Datastore. */
     showKey: true|false,
     /* {boolean}. -- optional.
-Default: the "global" cache config Read from the cache (and prime the cache with the response) */
+Default: the "global" cache configuration "true" = read from the cache and prime the cache with the query response */
     cache: true|false,
     /* {number|object} -- optional.
 Default: the cache.ttl.keys value
        Custom TTL value for the cache.
 For multi-store it can be an object of ttl values  */